 And the lame-stream press — how dare they be called the “liberal media”! — only parrot the script prepared by the puppet masters, as corporate “largesse” and control has turned the media into toothless old watchdogs.
 They make good company for the regulatory agencies once charged with protecting the public from the excesses of corporate greed.
 They’re good dogs now, too.

-While the internet and new media is great, it is too easy to mess with the internet.
-True independent media needs to have independent distribution, not beholden to corporate ISP’s, search engines, data centers and so forth.
-Radio fits that bill, to the extent that it is not broadcasting homogenized safe, automated, faceless music formats programmed from afar or content from The Borg like collective of NPR.
+While the internet and new media are great, it is too easy to mess with the internet.
+True independent media needs to have independent distribution, and not be beholden to corporate ISPs, search engines, data centers, and so forth.
+Radio fits that bill, to the extent that it is not broadcasting homogenized safe, automated, faceless music formats programmed from afar or content from The Borg-like collective of NPR.
 Independent radio still exists in small pockets scattered here and there.
-Where it exists, it often thrives in spite of corporate conglomerate.
+Where it exists, it often thrives in spite of corporate conglomerates.